 (Orofino Stream Flows)

 Anglers are still catching a few fish in the lower Clearwater River between the confluence and Memorial Bridge, that is when they're not catching salmon.
 This time of year backtrolling with lighted crankbaits is one of the most affective ways to catch fish.

 Little Salmon River (Riggins Stream Flow)

 A few fish there but not exactly streaming into the little river, we still need some cooler nights or cold rains before fishing will take-off and we just might get it this weekend so get your gear and take a look.

 Lower Salmon River ( Whitebird Stream Flow)

-Anglers have been testing the waters and catching fish on the lower Salmon and Snake River.
-Most anglers here are drifting bait but backtrolling is also a popular option.
+Anglers have been catching steelhead on the lower Salmon near Riggins on the lower Salmon between Shorts Bar below the confluence of the Little Salmon to Hammer Creek..
+Many anglers here are drifting bait but backtrolling plugs is also a popular and productive option.